OceanSprint/oceansprint.org/docs/blog/posts/sprint-report-2022-november.md

 [Jacek blogged](https://blog.galowicz.de/2022/11/26/nix-community-oceansprint3-report/) about his experience and sponsoring of this event and how it brings people together.

+[Flokli](https://flokli.de/) worked on tvix-store protocol and [explained in depth](https://flokli.de/posts/2022-12-06-oceansprint-report/) how it's designed and interoperability with the current APIs we have in Nix.

 [Nejc](https://twitter.com/nzupan) & [Domen](https://twitter.com/domenkozar) teamed up on [an old painpoint](https://github.com/NixOS/nix.dev/pull/252) of testing shell sessions in markdown files.
 The result of the sprint is [tesh 0.1](https://github.com/OceanSprint/tesh) release that can now be used in [devenv](https://devenv.sh) and [nix.dev](https://nix.dev)!